jamesdneufeld/portfolio-for-creatives/README.md

 ![Preview](https://portfolio-for-creatives.netlify.app/screenshot.png)

+## Watch a tutorial:

+Unlisted YouTube video tutorials are available for registered students.
+Please ask James for links.

 ## For one-on-one support contact James for a Zoom session:

 Support for this template is available for registered students only.